yaguarnecro/Growgrebuddy_PSA/GrowEbuddy_PSA/docs/development/PRD.md

 3. Touchable Elements: Ensure interactive elements are large enough for touch interactions (minimum 44x44 pixels)
 4. Adaptive Content: Adjust content display and hierarchy based on screen size and orientation

-These design guidelines provide a comprehensive framework for creating a consistent, accessible, and engaging user experience for GrowgrEbuddy_PSA.
+These design guidelines provide a comprehensive framework for creating a consistent, accessible, and engaging user experience for GrowthBuddy P.S.A.
 They should be used in conjunction with the Vuetify component library to ensure a cohesive design across the application.

 ## 16. Future Enhancements

-This section outlines potential future features and enhancements that could be added to GrowgrEbuddy_PSA as the project evolves:
+This section outlines potential future features and enhancements that could be added to GrowthBuddy P.S.A. as the project evolves:

 ### 16.1 Additional Virtual Spaces
 - The Reflections Biome: For nature connection and self-awareness